 Mike and Joss Tucker left the UK in 2014 to pursue a long held dream of living and running a business in France.
 Joss is half French and has spent large parts of her life in France visiting family and teaching at Pau University.
 She speaks the language fluently.
 Mike is a very proud Welshman but now considers himself a true ‘francophile’. – his ability to speak French improves considerably when he’s had a drink.

 Joss has a passion for art & design and her amazing talents are on display all over Zero Neuf – all of our interiors are designed by her.
 An excellent cook, Joss also takes responsibility for our catering and wine choices.
-Mike’s world revolves around cycling and to say he’s passionate about the bike is an understatement.
-He’ll be your main point of contact for anything cycling related during your stay.
+Mike’s world revolves around cycling and the natural world and to say he’s passionate about them is an understatement.
+He’ll be your main point of contact for anything outdoor related during your stay.
 He’s also very fond of coffee and adventure.

-Mike and Joss now live full-time in France with their sons Max (15) and Manny (13), their very friendly dogs Guinness, Alfie & Lola, three very mischievous cats, Dave, Molly and Lyra as well as eight extremely free range laying hens.
+Mike and Joss now live full-time in France with their sons Max (17) and Manny (15), their very friendly dogs Alfie, Lola and puppy Luna, plus four very mischievous cats, Sid, Dave, Molly and Lyra as well as seven extremely free range laying hens.